sebolivera/processing_gravity_simulation/README.md

 This is a small personnal project I started to get a handle on collision and gravity simulations in 3D spaces.

-The inspiration was taken from [The Coding Train](https://www.youtube.com/@TheCodingTrain)'s episode on [Mutual Attraction](https://www.youtube.com/watch?v=GjbKsOkN1Oc).
+The inspiration was taken from [The Coding Train](https://www.youtube.com/@TheCodingTrain)'s episode on [Mutual Attraction](https://www.youtube.com/watch?v=GjbKsOkN1Oc) though I chose to increase the complexity by bringing the project into the third dimension.

 > Note: This sketch was made using Processing 4, I cannot guarantee that it will work in other versions.